Shopify/eslint-plugin-shopify/docs/rules/prefer-singular-enums.md

 # Prefer singular TypeScript enums. (prefer-singular-enums)

-Provides consistent when naming [Enums](https://www.typescriptlang.org/docs/handbook/enums.html) within TypeScript code.
+Provides consistency when naming [enums](https://www.typescriptlang.org/docs/handbook/enums.html) within TypeScript code.

 ## Rule Details

-This rule enforces all TypeScript Enums to be singular.
+This rule enforces all TypeScript enums to be singular.
 An error will occur if the enum is defined with a pluralized name.

 Examples of **incorrect** code for this rule: